TheGraphIndia/BRB-with-The-Graph-India/README.md

 - Play around with your contract.
 Transfer some ETH / MATIC or change your name or Twitter username using the Remix IDE.

-> Congrat's you have created and deployed your subgraph endpoint.
+> Congrats!!!
+You have created and deployed your subgraph endpoint.

 ---